E-2 Treaty Investor Visa – The U.S. Investor Visa

 - Work legally in the U.S. with the company

 - Extension of stay

 - Family may accompany the E-2 investor (spouses and children under the age of 21)

 - Dependents may attend U.S. schools without applying for an F-1 visa

 - Dependents may work in the U.S. with EADs (employment authorization documents)

-Here are a few reasons why the E-2 Treaty Investor Visa may not be right for all cases:
+Here are a few reasons why the US investor visa may not be right for all cases: